wp-plugins/eshop/trunk/readme.txt

 * *added* 	check on checkout page, if memebersonly is set as an attribute, then you can use this format to display a message: [eshop_show_checkout membersonly='yes']please show me[/eshop_show_checkout]
 * *added* 	number of decimals is now translatable.
 * *added* 	extra CSS hooks to checkout confirmation page.
+* *added* 	action eshop_sold_product which is sent the post id of the product that was sold.
 * *added* 	Shipping by weight now allows you to choose between states/counties/province and countries per mode.

 Version 6.0.2